EffectOrientedProgramming/book/Chapters/unit.md

 `Unit` is the single, blunt tool to indicate effectful functions in plain Scala.
 When we see it, we know that *some* type of side-effect is being performed, but without any specificity.

-When a function returns `Unit`, we know that the result *is* an effect.
+When a function returns `Unit`, we know that the only reason we are calling the function is to perform an effect.
 Alternatively, if there are no arguments to the function, then the input is `Unit`, indicating that an effect is used to _produce_ the result.

-Consider a simple `WeatherService` API:
+Consider a `WeatherService` API:

 ```scala mdoc
 trait WeatherService: